wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/holonomic.rst

 The 2 PID controllers are controllers that should correct for error in the field-relative x and y directions respectively.
 For example, if the first 2 arguments are ``PIDController(1, 0, 0)`` and ``PIDController(1.2, 0, 0)`` respectively, the holonomic drive controller will add an additional meter per second in the x direction for every meter of error in the x direction and will add an additional 1.2 meters per second in the y direction for every meter of error in the y direction.

 The final parameter is a ``ProfiledPIDController`` for the rotation of the robot.
-Because the rotation dynamics of a holonomic drivetrain are decoupled from movement in the x and y directions, users can set custom rotation references while following a trajectory.
-These rotation references are profiled according to the parameters set in the ``ProfiledPIDController``.
+Because the rotation dynamics of a holonomic drivetrain are decoupled from movement in the x and y directions, users can set custom heading references while following a trajectory.
+These heading references are profiled according to the parameters set in the ``ProfiledPIDController``.

 .. tabs::
    .. code-tab:: java